-- Place an order with Goldman Sachs at 1-800-621-2550 and wire federal funds; - Place an order through certain electronic trading platforms, if available (e.g., National Securities Clearing Corporation (NSCC)); or - With respect to shares of a Government or Retail Fund only, send a check payable to Goldman Sachs Funds-(Name of Fund and Class of Shares), 71 South Wacker Drive, Suite 1200, Chicago, IL 60606.
+- Place an order with Goldman Sachs at 1-800-621-2550 and wire federal funds; - Place an order through certain electronic trading platforms, if available (e.g., National Securities Clearing Corporation (NSCC)); or - Send a check payable to Goldman Sachs Funds-(Name of Fund and Class of Shares), 71 South Wacker Drive, Suite 1200, Chicago, IL 60606.
 The Fund will not accept checks drawn on foreign banks, third party checks, temporary checks, cash or cash equivalents, e.g., cashier's checks, official bank checks, money orders, traveler's cheques or credit card checks.
 In limited situations involving the transfer of retirement assets, the Fund may accept cashier's checks or official bank checks.
 It is expected that checks will be converted to federal funds within two business days of receipt.

-It is strongly recommended that payment for all Cash Management Shares be effected by wiring federal funds.
+It is strongly recommended that payment for all Institutional Shares and Class I Shares be effected by wiring federal funds.

-Who May Purchase Cash Management Shares Of The Retail Funds?
+Who May Purchase Class I Shares Of The Retail Funds?